900%Bonus

 For UK bettors who simply want to pick the outright winner of a game after all time has been played, including overtime, the moneyline is your market.
 It’s the basketball equivalent of a full-time result bet in football.
 Straightforward, no handicaps involved.

 The catch?
 Some games are very one-sided, producing extremely short odds on the favoured team.
 A single moneyline bet on a heavy favourite rarely offers appealing returns.
 The best way to use moneyline bets is to combine several into a basketball Accumulator (known as Parlays in America), stacking multiple selections to boost the overall payout.
-Be careful though.
-A five-team accumulator with four winners and one loser is still a losing bet.
-Your entire stake goes down if even one leg fails.
+Be careful though — a five-team accumulator with four winners and one loser is still a losing bet.

 Team Moneyline Odds